 A volunteer firefighters' relief association may establish and maintain a general fund within the relief association.

-(b) The treasurer of the relief association is the custodian of the assets of the general fund and must be the recipient on behalf of the general fund of all revenues payable to the general fund.
+To the general fund, if established, must be credited all moneys received from dues, fines, initiation fees, entertainment revenues and any moneys or property donated, given, granted or devised by any person, for unspecified uses.
+The treasurer of the relief association is the custodian of the assets of the general fund and must be the recipient on behalf of the general fund of all revenues payable to the general fund.
 The treasurer shall maintain adequate records documenting any transaction involving the assets or the revenues of the general fund.
 These records must be open for inspection by any member of the relief association at reasonable times and places.

 Disbursements from the general fund may be made for any purpose that is authorized by either the articles of incorporation or bylaws of the relief association.